lelloc/doc-admin/content/communication-notifications/admin-notification.rst

 Admin Notification
 ==================

-Corporations may need to make general announcements to everyone or publish news to several groups of, or individual, agents.
+Corporations may need to make general announcements to everyone or publish news to several groups of agents or individuals.
 Also, OTRS administrator may need to contact with specific agents regarding an event.

 OTRS gives the administration the tool *Admin Notification* making sending announcements and news to the masses of users accurate and timely, to target group of people, simple.
 Administrators can send notifications based on a specific list of recipients, or a group of users inside OTRS, with powerful text editor enhanced content.